Vivo V9 Review: Android finally embraces the ‘notch’, but does it look good?

 While the front side of the display impressively catches the eye, the rear of the smartphone looks a little boring, to be honest.
 The company provided us with the Champagne Gold colour variant of the Vivo V9, as the rear of the phone is painted likewise (the other colour model is Pearl Black).
 There is a dual camera setup vertically stacked on the top left corner of the smartphone, below which is an LED flash module.
 The camera island is a little protruding, but not much so as to be prone to surface scratches.
 At the centre is the Vivo logo distinctly visible with a fingerprint scanner sitting right above in a squircle shape, while at the bottom is a small tag saying ‘Designed by Vivo’, surrounded by two bold dots to protect it from getting smudged or erased with regular use.
 The Vivo V9 has round edges that look good, meanwhile taking care of your comfort to hold it perfectly with one hand.
 However, it is worth noting that people with smaller hands are likely to struggle reaching the top left or right corner to pull down the notification shade.

-The bottom of the smartphone comes with a 3.5mm headphone jack, microphone, standard Micro-USB port, and speaker grille, in that order.
-Vivo is still not feeling the need to switch to USB Type-C ports, which is why V9 has the standard ‘Android’ charging pins, however, upside down, meaning that the front side of the phone accepts the charging cable side having two equidistant hooks on the Micro-USB pin.
-On the left side is the SIM tray with three slots – two for Nano SIM cards (one 4G at a time) and one for microSD card up to 256GB capacity.
+The bottom of the smartphone has a 3.5mm headphone jack, a microphone, a standard Micro-USB port, and speaker grille, in that order.
+Vivo is still not feeling the need to switch to USB Type-C ports, which is why V9 has the standard ‘Android’ charging pins, however, you will have to use it upside down, meaning that the front side of the phone accepts the charging cable side having two equidistant hooks on the Micro-USB pin.
+On the left side is the SIM tray with three slots – two for Nano SIM cards (one 4G card at a time) and one for microSD card up to 256GB capacity.
 The power button and volume rockers are on the right with a less snappy tactility.
 There were times when a little touch on the volume buttons would change the volume on the phone.

 The Vivo V9 retail box comes with the handset, travel adapter, Micro-USB cable, SIM ejector, earphones, a transparent mobile case, and manuals.
 As soon as you will unwrap the Vivo V9, you’ll praise Vivo for having shipped the device with a tempered glass cover applied.
 The Vivo V9 comes with a 6-inch display full-HD+ AMOLED 19:9 display with 1080×2280 pixel resolution and Corning Gorilla Glass 3.
 The major USP of the smartphone is its display that looks exactly similar to the one on iPhone X with a smaller notch.
 On the top left, there are network signal bars, system time, and notification badges of the apps.
 Now, Vivo lets you customise these badges with either the number of all the notifications received or the individual app icons, or just a clear space without any icons visible on the left side.
 On the top right, you see the battery with or without the percentage, as per your preference, mobile data network information, and the vibration, silent mode icon.